NehangPatel23/world_time_app/README.md

 # Flutter World Time App

-A simple web/mobile (Android) application to view the World Time, implemented using Flutter.
+A simple web/mobile application to view the World Time, implemented using Flutter.
 This application was developed using the basic concepts of Flutter and the Dart programming language.

 ## Table of Contents